 -

-To store virtual machine data (virtual disks and images), you must enable one or more of the following modules according to the installation instructions:
+To store virtual machine data (virtual disks and images), you must enable one or more supported storage.

 -